williamouyang/okta.github.io/_source/_docs/api/resources/system_log.md

 -------------------------------------------- | ------------------------------------------------------------------------------
-`eventType eq ":eventType"`                  | Events that have a specific action [eventType](#attributes) `target.id eq ":id"`                         | Events published with a specific target id `actor.id eq ":id"`                          | Events published with a specific target id
+`eventType eq ":eventType"`                  | Events that have a specific action [eventType](#attributes) `target.id eq ":id"`                         | Events published with a specific target id `actor.id eq ":id"`                          | Events published with a specific actor id

 See [Filtering](/docs/api/getting_started/design_principles.html#filtering) for more information about expressions.